Naming of Sparrows Lane, Ararat

-Council is seeking community feedback on a proposal to name the currently unnamed laneway adjoining 118 Barkly Street, Ararat as Sparrows Lane, in honour of a remarkable local story dating back to 1867.
+Council sought community feedback on a proposal to name the currently unnamed laneway adjoining 118 Barkly Street, Ararat as Sparrows Lane, in honour of a remarkable local story dating back to 1867.
+Council took a variety of views on board, including many residents supporting a unique moment in Ararat's history, and took into account feedback about sparrows not being a bird native to Australia.

 About the proposal